Finnish Civil War: German intervention

 In March 1918, the German Empire intervened in the Finnish Civil War on the side of the White Army.
 Finnish activists leaning on Germanism had been seeking German aid in freeing Finland from Soviet hegemony since late 1917, but because of the pressure they were facing at the Western Front, the Germans did not want to jeopardise their armistice and peace negotiations with the Soviet Union.
 The German stance changed after 10 February when Leon Trotsky, despite the weakness of the Bolsheviks' position, broke off negotiations, hoping revolutions would break out in the German Empire and change everything.
 On 13 February, the German leadership decided to retaliate and send military detachments to Finland too.
 As a pretext for aggression, the Germans invited "requests for help" from the western neighbouring countries of Russia.
 Representatives of White Finland in Berlin duly requested help on 14 February.

 The Imperial German Army attacked Russia on 18 February.
 The offensive led to a rapid collapse of the Soviet forces and to the signing of the first Treaty of Brest-Litovsk by the Bolsheviks on 3 March 1918.
 Finland, the Baltic countries, Poland and Ukraine were transferred to the German sphere of influence.
 The Finnish Civil War opened a low-cost access route to Fennoscandia, where the geopolitical status was altered as a Royal Navy squadron occupied the Soviet harbour of Murmansk by the Arctic Ocean on 9 March 1918.
-The leader of the German war effort, General Erich Ludendorff, wanted to keep Petrograd under threat of attack via the Vyborg-Narva area and to install a German-led monarchy in Finland.
+The leader of the German war effort, General Erich Ludendorff, wanted to keep Petrograd under threat of attack via the Viipuri-Narva area and to install a German-led monarchy in Finland.

 On 5 March 1918, a German naval squadron landed on the Åland Islands (in mid-February 1918, the islands had been occupied by a Swedish military expedition, which departed from there in May).
 On 3 April 1918, the 10,000-strong Baltic Sea Division (Ostsee-Division), led by General Rüdiger von der Goltz, launched the main attack at Hanko, west of Helsinki.
 It was followed on 7 April by Colonel Otto von Brandenstein's 3,000-strong Detachment Brandenstein (Abteilung Brandenstein) taking the town of Loviisa east of Helsinki.
 The larger German formations advanced eastwards from Hanko and took Helsinki on 12–13 April, while Detachment Brandenstein overran the town of Lahti on 19 April.
 The main German detachment proceeded northwards from Helsinki and took Hyvinkää and Riihimäki on 21–22 April, followed by Hämeenlinna on 26 April.
 The final blow to the cause of the Finnish Reds was dealt when the Bolsheviks broke off the peace negotiations at Brest-Litovsk, leading to the German eastern offensive in February 1918.